braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/sync_catalogs_data.md

 {:start="2"}

 2. Create a personal access token in your Databricks workspace.

-a.
+- a.
 Select your Databricks username, then select **User Settings** from the dropdown menu.

-b.
+- b.
 On the **Access tokens** tab, select **Generate new token**.

-c.
+- c.
 Enter a comment that helps you to identify this token, such as "Braze CDI".

-d.
+- d.
 Change the token’s lifetime to no lifetime by leaving the **Lifetime (days)** box blank.
 Select **Generate**.

-d.
+- e.
 Copy the displayed token, and then select **Done**.

+- f.
 Keep the token in a safe place until you need to enter it on the Braze dashboard during the credential creation step.

 {:start="3"}
 3. If you have network policies in place, you must give Braze network access to your Databricks instance.
 For a list of IPs, see the [Cloud Data Ingestion]({{site.baseurl}}/user_guide/data_and_analytics/cloud_ingestion/integrations/#step-1-set-up-tables-or-views) page.